The University is accredited by the Higher Learning Commission.

 A minor in human resource development provides knowledge and skills to assist in improving human performance in organizations.
 Coursework in human resource development provides an opportunity to gain an overview of other disciplines through course assignments, class discussions, group projects, and self-exploration.
 These experiential learning opportunities allow students to examine how the functions of human resource development can be applied in those disciplines.

-The online minor in human resource development is open to all majors at Indiana State University.
+The online minor in human resource development for higher education and industry is open to all majors at Indiana State University.
 In addition to completing all courses in the minor, students must fulfill the University's requirements for graduation with a bachelor's degree, including successful completion of a major.